Coaching Package - What's Included

-Coaching involves 4 online sessions - one 60 min session, and three 30 min sessions over one month.
+Coaching involves four 60 min online sessions over one month.
 You also get full lifetime access to either Kegel Mojo or Prepare To Push (depending on if you are pregnant or not), a meal plan, a copy of my book and access to one 28 day challenge.
 Our sessions will focus on posture and movement assessments, lifestyle guidance, nutrition recommendations and of course pelvic floor exercise.
 You have access to me online during our sessions and unlimited email support during the month.
 You have all of the education and exercises and workouts at your disposal and I will support you in your pursuit of change.

-If you care about qualifications, here there are:
+If you care about qualifications, here they are:

 I hold a BA in Psychology and a Post Graduate Diploma in Health and Fitness.
 I am a Restorative Exercise Specialist™, a Certified Personal Trainer, a Certified Pre/Post Natal Fitness Consultant, a Certified Fitness For Fertility Specialist, a Certified Pfilates Instructor and a Hypopressive Method trainer.

 I work with women in pregnancy, motherhood and menopause.
 Pregnant women will be coached for labour and birth prep and will get access to Prepare To Push, meal plans for prenatal and postpartum recovery and access to the Birth Like A Boss challenge.

 Non-Pregnant women, regardless of life stage, will get access to Kegel Mojo, hormone balancing and high fibre meal plans and access to the Buff Muff Challenge.
 The most common challenges I work with are incontinence, pelvic organ prolapse, diastasis recti and back pain.
 I use the hypopressive method and my 3C approach to pelvic floor fitness to help my clients regain their confidence, ditch the pads and lift, run and jump without fear.